ka-iden/Huffman/README.md

+# UNDER COMPLETE REWRITING.
+NOTHING WILL WORK ATM.
+NO POINT TRYING TO COMPILE LMAO
+# IGNORE WHAT I WROTE DOWN THERE, I WROTE THAT 6 MONTHS AGO

 # Huffman
 A C++ compression and decompression program that uses Huffman Coding. <br>
 For a final high school project :) <br>